bolt/docs/source/about.md

 to make templates using Twig.
 Information about those topics can be found in the chapters [Working with Content and Content types](/content) and [Building templates](/templates).

-Creating Bolt we wanted to focus on creating something simple, straightforward and enjoyable.
+With creating Bolt we wanted to focus on creating something simple, straightforward and enjoyable.
 If you need to build a site with 'enterprise' features, you'll quickly find that there are better tools.
-The team behind Bolt is working on Pivot 4, which will be awesome.
-And otherwise you might look into Drupal or Expression Engine.
+If you need something like this, you might look into Drupal or Expression Engine.
 If, however, you need to build a site without a billion modules or huge datastructures, nothing beats Bolt for ease of use.